 This chapter identified the mobility services that have already become available in the passenger and freight mobility sector.
-Based on the review, these services have mainly emerged from the rise of sharing economy, while the introduction of information technology and digitalization in the transport
+Based on the review, these services have mainly emerged from the rise of sharing economy, while the introduction of information technology and digitalization in the transport industry, the continuous development of mobile applications and the use of smart phones have significantly contributed to their emergence.

 The deployment of the reviewed mobility services may affect spatial and transportation planning in different ways, since changes in location choices, modal choices, land use organization and infrastructure design are expected.
 For example, shared mobility schemes could lead to the decrease of personal automobile use (Shaheen et al., 2015).
 In addition, the new mobility services require several infrastructural changes and/or improvements for their successful implementation.
 Dedicated parking spaces, docking stations, electric vehicle charging stations are some of the physical infrastructure needs for the deployment of these services.
-Besides, widespread penetration of highspeed mobile data networks, open APIs and other technological advancements (e.g. electronic booking and ticketing, cashless payment systems) are required.
+Besides, widespread penetration of high-speed mobile data networks, open APIs and other technological advancements (e.g. electronic booking and ticketing, cashless payment systems) are required.
 Authorities should consider the impact from the new mobility services on cities and the future challenges for transport planning.
 Collection and exchange of data about mobility is another important component to achieve the successful integration of these mobility services in the spatial and transport planning.
 Road network data, real time information on vehicle position and characteristics, real-time network conditions and disruptions, ticketing, booking and payment data are some of the data needs.
-Combining large datasets from mobility service providers, infrastructure operators (road, parking, etc.), authorities, incar systems and mobile telephones is essential to this.
+Combining large datasets from mobility service providers, infrastructure operators (road, parking, etc.), authorities, in-car systems and mobile telephones is essential to this.
 Finally, regulatory/legal, institutional and social acceptance challenges should be addressed and considered by the corresponding authorities to promote the materialization the new mobility services.